Do you want to use LinkedIn for your job search, but worried that your employer will find out?

 This slow-update strategy can help make your updates less obvious to others (who would need to monitor your Profile constantly to figure out your intentions).

 A great keyword strategy includes using common terms and skills for your field and expertise, with plenty of repetition on important phrases.

 Because LinkedIn search algorithms rely on these keywords to “rank” your Profile, you can add them in nearly every section.
-This means the terms you select will help boost your findability, no matter where you’ve placed them (although they count more in heavily indexed fields, such as your Job Title).
+This means the terms you select will help boost your findability, no matter where you’ve placed them (although they count more in heavily indexed fields, such as your Job Titles and Professional Headline).

 Start getting found for your important skills by updating your Profile from the oldest job first, then slowly working your way to your current role.
 Since most users check your Profile from the top down, similar to how they’ll read your resume, you can start benefiting from the increased keyword content without giving yourself away.

 Many people use LinkedIn to promote their employer’s products or reputation, since prospective customers can comb the site to find out more about the company offerings.

 Here’s where updating your Profile can make you look good to your boss: by including details on new services or the company’s competitive edge, you can surreptitiously add keyword terms or skills that make you look good at the same time.